Japan PM Suga shies away from calling state of emergency as coronavirus cases rise | Health

 Japan PM Suga shies away from calling state of emergency as coronavirus cases rise

-Prime Minister Yoshihide Suga reiterated there was no need for Japan to enter a national state of emergency, even as health groups declared their own state of emergency for the medical system as coronavirus infection rates continue to rise.
-Suga said on Monday evening the head of the government's expert panel on the coronavirus pandemic had told him "we're not there yet" with regards to calling a state of emergency.
-Suga was responding during an interview on national television.
+Prime Minister Yoshihide Suga reiterated there was no need for Japan to call a national state of emergency, even as healthcare authorities declared their own state of emergency for the medical system as coronavirus infection rates continue to rise.
+Suga said the head of the government's expert panel on the coronavirus pandemic had told him "we're not there yet" with regards to calling a state of emergency.

-Suga has been struggling with falling approval ratings, with polls showing the public disapproves of how he has handled the pandemic.
-"We need to show the results of our coronavirus countermeasures.
-I'll spearhead the effort with a mindset to do everything that must be done," Suga said.
+"We need to show the results of our coronavirus countermeasures," Suga said during an interview on national television late on Monday.
+"I'll spearhead the effort with a mindset to do everything that must be done."
+Suga's approval ratings have been falling, with polls showing the public disapproves of how he has handled the pandemic, in particular, his "Go-To Travel" domestic tourism campaign that some blame for the rise in infections.

+Support for his cabinet tumbled to 39% from 56% a month earlier, a weekend Asahi newspaper poll showed, with 79% of respondents saying his decision to pause the "Go-To Travel" campaign came too late.
+A group of national medical associations called their own state of a medical emergency on Monday, warning the system was under considerable strain from the pandemic.

 - READ MORE ON: